MA Film and TelevisionFind a programme

 Part-time study requires daytime weekday attendance.

 The University of Bristol has more than 40 years' experience in this field and the programme draws on the expertise of world-leading scholars, expert practitioners and industry professionals.
 The Department of Film and Television hosts a series of research seminars and industry talks designed to enrich your studies.
-Facilities include a 200-seat cinema, a production studio, animation and edit suites, seminar rooms and sound rooms.
+Our facilities include two cinemas, production studios, animation and edit suites, seminar rooms and sound rooms.

 - UK/EU: full-time